albjuv/Redshift-labs/Cloud9Redshift.md

 * Enter "redshift_[your_initials]" for the name.

-Note: As multiple users may be using the same account bucket in the labs, please use your initials when creating/naming the environment.
+Note: As multiple users may be using the same account in the labs, please use your initials when creating/naming the environment.

 * Fill in a description.